Updated January 19, 2018

 How to Use Pinterest for Business & Blogging: Avoid Making The Big Pinterest Mistake #2

-This blog post will reveal how to use Pinterest for business and the second biggest mistake businesses make on Pinterest.
+This blog post will reveal how to use Pinterest for business and the second biggest mistake businesses and bloggers make on Pinterest.

 Big Pinterest Mistake #2: You don’t understand the importance of adding pin descriptions